Operational Inexpressibility at the Step-Duplicating Primitive Recursor Orientation Boundary: Operational inexpressibility: the structural diagnosis

-\begin{remark}[Why the projection cannot be rewritten as an ordinary axiom extension] A natural follow-up question is whether the confession could be recast as simply adding an axiom to the base language.
-It cannot, in a specific formal sense.
+\begin{remark}[Why the projection resists rewriting as an ordinary axiom extension] A natural follow-up question is whether the confession could be recast as simply adding an axiom to the base language.
+It resists that recasting, in a specific formal sense.
 Adding an axiom of the form ``the step-argument dimension is irrelevant to termination'' would be internally indexable: the base language would contain a derivation that depends on the dimension (namely the derivation of the new axiom applied to a specific input) and constrains the target verdict, contradicting the operational-inexpressibility diagnosis at $\pi_y$.
-The dimension-level admission discharged by the Arts and Giesl license is not a statement about the dimension.
-It is a projection of the dimension out of the proof obligation itself, after which the residual problem no longer depends on the dimension at all.
+The dimension-level admission discharged by the Arts and Giesl license is a projection of the dimension out of the proof obligation itself rather than a statement about the dimension; after the projection, the residual problem is independent of the dimension.
 Construction methods import objects that the base language can reason about internally; confession methods import a license to re-type the proof obligation so that an entire dimension drops out of the base language's scope.
-The two moves differ in quantifier structure (Proposition~\ref{prop:construction-confession}) precisely because one adds to the proof data and the other subtracts a dimension from the problem shape.
-This is also why the confession is not reducible to an axiomatic halting hint: axioms extend what the base language can say; projections change what the base language must say anything about. \end{remark}
+The two moves differ in quantifier structure (Proposition~\ref{prop:construction-confession}) because one adds to the proof data and the other subtracts a dimension from the problem shape.
+This is also why the confession stands apart from an axiomatic halting hint: axioms extend what the base language can say; projections change what the base language must say anything about. \end{remark}

+\begin{proposition}[The confession is licensed forgetting rather than a verdict about $y$] Let $x$ be a step-duplicating instance and let $\pi_y$ be the step-argument dimension.
+If a confession method proves termination of $x$, its certificate stops short of declaring $\pi_y(x)$ semantically absent from the object system or turning $\pi_y(x)$ into an object-level impossibility claim.
+It certifies only that, under the named external soundness license, the termination verdict is preserved when the proof obligation is replaced by a residual problem that omits $\pi_y$.
+The dimension itself remains present in the live trace and in the emitted record. \end{proposition}

+\begin{proof} By Definition~\ref{def:confession}, a confession method subtracts a dimension from the input under an external soundness theorem, leaving the object semantics of that dimension intact.
+Theorem~\ref{thm:canonical-instance} says that the step-argument dimension is present and structurally relevant, and Proposition~\ref{prop:live-vs-record} together with Theorem~\ref{thm:record-emission-necessity} and Corollary~\ref{cor:y-bridge} shows that the same generator continues to appear in the live trace and in the emitted record.
+So the confession licenses forgetting for one proof obligation, leaving $y$ short of an object-level impossibility verdict. \end{proof}